Skip to content

 Only one tool should be updating location names.
 See immich’s Reverse Geocoding Settings.

-Bulk clear is a real change
+Geo resets are a real change

 Country downloads take space